Strengthened Hardness for Approximating Minimum Unique Game and Small Set Expansion: Conjectures on Unbalanced k-CSP

 Let $C$ be a k-ary predicate.
 In {\it Max $C$}, we are given a set of clauses, each clause contains exactly $k$ literals.
 A clause is satisfied if the values of literals satisfies $C$.
 The goal of the problem is to seek an assignment of the Boolean variables such that the number of satisfied clauses is maximized.
-We consider the case Max $C$ where $C$ is a balanced pairwise independent predicate and the case Max k-AND where $C$ is the predicate with one satisfying k-tuple $(1,\cdots,1)$.
+We consider the case Max $C$ where $C$ is Samorodnitsiky-Trevisan hypergraph predicate and the case Max k-AND where $C$ is the predicate with one satisfying k-tuple $(1,\cdots,1)$, where $k=2^r-1$.